 Read more about purses and bags of the roaring twenties.

 Hats covered up cute bob haircuts so the alternative was to wear a ribbon tied tight around your upper forehead and down behind the back of your head with a bow.
 Ribbon colors usually matched your dress.

 It was also common to wear a wide silk scarf like bands wrapped around the head but exposing the crown.
 These, like narrow ribbons, were sometime adorned with beads and feathers on the right side.

-Hair jewelry was popular, particularly gold or gem tiaras and jeweled headbands that sat across the eyebrows were all the rage.
+Hair jewelry was all the rage, particularly gold or gem tiaras and jeweled headbands that sat across the eyebrows.
 Long strands of pearls were also used to create hair jewelry.
 These were strung around the head, over the top, and around buns of hair and connected with gems, feathers or more jewelry.
 Strands of small jewels that covered the head entirely were called skull caps.
 They fit snugly over slicked back bobbed hair.
 The style reminds me of Egyptian headwear worn by Pharaohs queens.
-Fittingly, King Tuts tomb was discovered in the 1920s and anything ancient Egypt was a fashion trend.
+Fittingly, King Tut’s tomb was discovered in the 1920s and anything ancient Egypt was a fashion trend.

 If you think all women wore only black or nude colored stockings and hosiery in the 1920s, think again.
 Black stockings dominated the early years for during the day, but dark nude stockings made up the rest of the decade.
 Rising dress lengths exposed legs, giving women an opportunity to show off some fun style.
 Silk stockings came in all sorts of geometric patterns, Art Deco images, and Asian inspired dragons and butterflies.
 If a woman was not bold enough to wear patterned stockings, then she would wear stockings that would match her dress.
 Most dresses were pastel colored, so stockings came in peach, pink, light green, blue, silver and white.